cschaefer26/ClassifierAWS/README.md

 # Installation

-Create a virtual environment and install the dependencies
+Create a virtual environment and install the dependencies:

 ```
 python3 -m venv .env
 pip install -r requirements.txt
 ```

-You can test the installation by running
+You can test the installation by running:

 ```
 PYTHONPATH=. pytest classifier/tests